RunnerMom/Movie_Ratings/README.md

 add + icon back to front page

 7.22.2013
-finish page 2 of assignment
+finish page 2 of assignment:
+log in page
+click on user and view list of their ratings add or update a personal rating for that movie